Heian dai shogi: Game equipment

-Many of the English names were chosen to correspond to rough equivalents in Western chess, rather than as translations of the Japanese names.
+The name of the king, knight and pawn were chosen to correspond to pieces with similar move sets in western chess, rather than using a literal translation of the Japanese names.

 Each piece has its name in the form of two kanji written on its face.
 On the reverse side of each piece (other than kings and gold generals) are one or two other characters, often in a different color (e.g., red instead of black); this reverse side is turned up to indicate that the piece has been promoted during play.
 The pieces of the two sides do not differ in color, but instead each piece is shaped like a wedge, and faces forward, toward the opposing side.
 This shows who controls the piece during play.

 Setup

 Each side places his pieces in the positions shown below, pointing toward the opponent.